bartificer/programming-by-stealth/docs/pbs18.md

 # PBS 18 of X – JS Miscellany

 We’ve now covered most of the core JavaScript language.
-We’ve learned that variables can store literal values, or references to objects.
+We’ve learned that variables can store literal values or references to objects.
 We’ve learned there are three types of literal values – numbers, booleans, and strings.
 We’ve learned about operators.
 We’ve learned about conditionals.
 We’ve learned about loops of various sorts, and we’ve learned about objects.
-We’ve learned that in JavaScript, arrays are implemented as objects with the prototype `Array`, and that functions are also implemented as objects.
+We’ve learned that, in JavaScript, arrays are implemented as objects with the prototype `Array`, and that functions are also implemented as objects.

 Before we can leave the playground and head off into the world of the browser, we just have a few more loose ends to tie up, which we’ll take care of in this instalment.

-Now that we know about objects, we need to re-visit the `arguments` object present in every JavaScript function.
+Now that we know about objects, we need to revisit the `arguments` object present in every JavaScript function.
 We need to take a detailed look at the `typeof` operator, and we need to look at some built-in objects and functions JavaScript provides.

 We also need to look at how JavaScript handles regular expressions, and finally, we need to introduce the concept of exception handling.

-# Matching Podcast Episode 446
+## Matching Podcast Episode 446

 Listen Along: Chit Chat Across the Pond Episode 446